Flosecret/flosecret/README.md

 ## About

-### This is a zero knowledge application.
+### This is a zero-knowledge application.

-The creation of the master key and shared keys and the encryption of the secret with the main key happens in your browser.
-SharedSecret then sends the encrypted information to be posted in the FLO blockchain.
-This is the only information sent to our servers.
-The server reply with the hash of the transaction and ask your browser to produce the pdf containing information about the shares.
+This is a zero-knowledge application.
+The encryption of the Secret, and the creation of the master key and keyshares, happens in the app.
+The app then writes the encrypted Secret to the FLO Blockchain and generates pdfs with the FLO Blockchain transaction ID and individual keyshares

-### How to record an encrypted information?
+### How do I encrypt a Secret?

-Currently, we are only supporting messages typed or copied to a text area.
-Click in POST, select the number of total shares and the number of required shares, type or paste the information and click GO.
+Currently, the Secret must be typed into a text box and it is limited to 1040 bytes.
+To start, click the “POST” button and select the number of keyshares to be generated and the number of keyshares required to decrypt the Secret.
+Next, enter your Secret in the text box, and click “GO” button.
+The Secret will then be stored to the FLO Blockchain.
+A pdf for each keyshare will be generated with keyshare code ("hash") and the FLO Blockchain transaction ID.

-### How to decrypt a secret?
+### How do I decrypt a Secret?

-Click in GET, type the number of minimum required shares and the hash of the transaction and press Find secret.
-Then insert the hash of each share and click decrypt.
-If everything is ok, you should be able to see the decrypted information.
+Click the “GET” box, enter required number of keyshares and FLO Blockchain transaction ID, and click “FIND SECRET.”
+Insert each keyshare code (found in the pdfs that were generated when the Secret was encrypted) and click “Decrypt.”
+If all of the information is entered correctly, the Secret will be displayed.

 ### What algorithms are used?